Policy on Transfer of Sponsorship of Registrations between Registrars

 3. Obligations of the Registrar of Record

 3.1 A Registrar of Record can choose independently to confirm the intent of the Registered Name Holder when a notice of a pending transfer is received from the Registry.
-The Registrar of Record must do so in a manner consistent with the standards set forth in this agreement pertaining to Gaining Registrars and must use the FOA for the purposes of verifying intent.
+The Registrar of Record must do so in a manner consistent with the standards set forth in this policy pertaining to Gaining Registrars and must use the FOA for the purposes of verifying intent.

 3.2 The FOA shall be communicated in English and any dispute arising out of a transfer request shall be conducted in the English language.
 This requirement does not preclude the Registrar of Record from marketing to its existing customers through separate communications in a language other than English.
+Further, such non-English communications must follow the processes and procedures set forth in this policy.
+This includes but is not limited to the requirement that no Registrar shall add any additional information to an FOA used to obtain the consent of the Transfer Contact in the case of a transfer request.

 3.3.
 The FOA should be sent by the Registrar of Record to the Registered Name Holder as soon as possible, but must be sent not later than twenty-four (24) hours after receiving the transfer request from the usTLD Administrator.